jandahl/Basic-Tools/README.md

 ### `ottomator`
  Script that uses [`clogin`](https://www.systutorials.com/docs/linux/man/1-clogin/) from [Shrubbery Networks' `rancid`](https://www.shrubbery.net/rancid/) to throw a bunch of commands to a bunch of devices based on filenames.
 Very simple.

-### `up`
- `up-yours` is a simple script that assumes that the last command line argument is a target host/ip that is down.
- It continually pings the host until it gets a reply, after which it runs the entire command after its invocation, e.g. `up ssh -l root 10.20.30.40`.

-### `flaplogger`
- Takes a host/ip that it then logs to screen when it tries to ping and whether it succeeded or not.
-Not updated since 2016 and not tested either.
-YMMV.

 ### `pingu`
  Pings a host and gives you a status at a set interval.
 Logs to a file.
 Interval defaults to 5 seconds.

+### `up`
+ `up-yours` is a simple script that assumes that the last command line argument is a target host/ip that is down.
+ It continually pings the host until it gets a reply, after which it runs the entire command after its invocation, e.g. `up ssh -l root 10.20.30.40`.

+### `databasebackup`
+ Dumps/extracts a MySQL/MariaDB database and zips the contents.
+Here Be Dragons: Hard coded paths and variables exist, so be careful.
+ Expects a password in a (hardcoded) file.